 In the Mediterranean Sea you can enjoy authentic idyllic beaches with turquoise water, in between green landscapes, and cliffs without needing to travel very far.
+Saling in Spain is about this, but also about stronger winds in the northern coasts.

 The only thing you will hear while sailing is the sound of the wind pushing your boat through the water and the waves crashing against the hull.
 The boat trip will allow you to access small hidden beaches in Mallorca, Menorca and Ibiza that are only accessible by the sea.